-Young adults should be learning to be comfortable with figuring out a spending plan, managing their debt, and figuring out their best savings goals - from short-term (a new car next year), mid-term (a house in five years) to long-term (including retirement).
+Grandparents can help young adults learn to be comfortable with figuring out a spending plan, managing their debt, and figuring out savings goals, from short-term (a new car next year), to mid-term (a house in five years), to long-term (including retirement).
 MyMoney.gov is a great place to start for grandparents who want to find basic financial literacy tools to share with their grandchildren.

 At Ally Bank, our accounts help families make their best savings strategies possible.
 No matter which way you decide to save, our rates are consistently among the most competitive in the country according to rates as published by Bankrate.com.
-Visit Allybank.com or call live 24/7 customer care at 877-247-ALLY (2559) for more information or to open an account today.
+Learn more at Allybank.com or call live, 24/7 customer care at 877-247-ALLY (2559).